ksync/ksync/README.md

     })
     ```

-1. Take a look at the status now, it should be sending the file to the remote container.
+1. Take a look at the status now.
+It should be reloading the remote container.

     ```bash
     ksync get